ralacerda/website/content/blog/en/dependency-injection.md

 const paymentManager = new PaymentManager(savedSeparator, savedDateFormat);
 ```

-We need to change the `PaymentManager` class to modify something specific to `exportToCSV`.
-And what if we have other preferences for other features?
-Now we have a huge constructor for this class.
+The code works, but now we are increasingly coupling a behavior with this class.

 We can improve this code using Dependency Injection: